 Then you need to outline the process to submit a paper, or an abstract, to your conference and the guidelines involved.

 When sending a call for papers, you’ll need to check it’s compliant with data protection laws.
-GDPR, the EU’s new data protection law came into effect on 25 May 2018 and applies to anyone who controls the personal data of others.
+GDPR, the EU’s new data protection law, came into effect on 25 May 2018 and applies to anyone who controls the personal data of others.
 Which means the email addresses on your conference mailing list.
 If you send your call for papers to researchers who haven’t given their consent to receive emails from you, your event will be in breach of GDPR, which could leave you at risk of being fined.
 So before you send your call for papers, make sure everyone on your mailing list has given their consent to receive emails about your conference.
-If you’re unsure if you have their consent or not, you could instead announce your call for papers to the global research community on a research conference directory like PaperCrowd.
-PaperCrowd is free to use, and can help make your event visible to researchers around the world.

 If you’re sending your call for papers as an email, don’t forget to provide a way for recipients to unsubscribe.
 If you use an email sender, this should be automatically added to all your emails.
 Otherwise, you should at least add something like “If you want to unsubscribe from this list, please send an email to [email address]”.

 And finally, even the perfect call for papers isn’t enough to guarantee your conference gets plenty of good-quality submissions.
 If you pair an effective call for papers with an abstract management system that frustrates would-be authors, it won’t matter how great your call for papers is, you’ll miss out on lots of submissions.
-So make sure you include in your call for papers a link to a user-friendly abstract management software like Ex Ordo.
+So, make sure you include in your call for papers a link to your user-friendly abstract management software.

 Name of the conference